pusher/libPusher/README.md

                object:channel];
 ```

-The event can be retrieved in your callback from the notification's `userInfo` dictionary:
+The event can be retrieved in your callback from the notification's `userInfo` dictionary.
+The notification's `object` will be either the client or channel from which the event originated.

 ```objc
 - (void)didReceiveEventNotification:(NSNotification *)note